Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Malcolm Brogdon included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Malcolm Brogdon be on the court for the Boston Celtics at 8:30 PM on Sunday against the Miami Heat in the 2023 NBA Playoffs.

-Let's break down the prop bets available for Brogdon, using stats and trends to make good predictions.
+Below we will look at Brogdon's stats and trends, helping you make good selections on prop bets.

 Malcolm Brogdon Prop Bets vs. the Heat